webplatform/saltyvagrant-mediawiki/README.md

 # WebPlatform Docs MediaWiki workbench

-This repository is a workbench to extend current [WebPlatform.org](http://webplatform.org) ("WPD") MediaWiki extensions.
+This repository is a workbench to develop [WebPlatform.org](http://webplatform.org) ("WPD") MediaWiki extensions on a VirtualMachine that mimicks the production environment.

-This workspace replicates, with some differences, the current *WPD* "app" server configured with Salt Stack.
-The main difference of the configuration is that whereas an "app" server is an Apache webserver connected to other VMs that provides Memcached and MySQL, this workspace provides those on the same VM.
+This workspace replicates, with some differences, an "`app{n}`" server that runs MediaWiki.
+You can [read about our infrastructure setup in our *blog*](http://blog.webplatform.org/2012/10/building-web-platforms-infrastructure/).
+The main difference in the provisioning configuration is that an "`app{n}`" server only runs *Apache webserver*, uses *Memcached* and *MySQL* from separate VMs.
+Whereas this configuration has it all-in-one.

 Please note that the current Salt states (in `salt/states/`) are currently a subset of the full WPD salt configuration but they are not yet ready to be publicly visible.